AmasaDelano/dungeon-land/markdown/appendices/17_NPCs.md

 69. To raise dragons
 70. To live up to expectations
 71. To become someone else
-72. To do what can’t be done
+72. To do what can't be done
 73. To be remembered in song
 74. To be forgotten
 75. To find true love